6 7/8 As A Decimal

 • Engineering and Design: Precise measurements and calculations in engineering and design projects necessitate the use of decimal numbers.

-• Scientific Measurements: Many scientific measurements utilize decimal numbers to represent data accurately.
+• Scientific Measurements: Many scientific measurements work with decimal numbers to represent data accurately.

 • Computer Programming: Many programming languages handle numerical data in decimal format.